Saharan rock art: Sudan

+Research and interpretation

 Archaeologists, anthropologists, and other researchers have been studying rock art to gain information about African cultures from the past.
 Many photographs are taken of the art so it can be studied further.
 Dating the art of the Sahara is made possible through radiometric dating of organic material, including radiocarbon dating.
 Organic artifacts found at the sites can be dated, as can some residues on the rock art itself.

+It is important to understand that these tools are only half of the equation, as they are used to determine when and how these artworks came to be.
+The other side is their interpretation, which not only considers the artwork in context to understand the meaning of each piece to the peoples who created them, but also serves to understand the past.
+When interpreting these works, it is imperative that the researchers keep personal biases outside of their thought processes and approach it from not only the perspective of an observer looking in, but also form the perspective of the individual who created them.